-Regardless, Switchfoot found success with a Christian audience and though they do not consider themselves a “Christian” band, singer Jon Foreman, bass guitarist Tim Foreman, drummer Chad Butler, keyboardist Jerome Fontamillas and guitarist Drew Shirley don’t shy away from their beliefs.
-(One of my more memorable concert moments comes thanks to Jon Foreman who, after a show in Portland led a small group of fans downtown, sat down with acoustic guitar in hand and sang gospel music, praise songs and some Switchfoot songs.
+Regardless, Switchfoot found success with a Christian audience (much like U2) and though they do not consider themselves a “Christian” band (much like U2), singer Jon Foreman, bass guitarist Tim Foreman, drummer Chad Butler, keyboardist Jerome Fontamillas and guitarist Drew Shirley at one time seemed locked in to the faith (much like U2) but as time passes they bring Revelation 3:16 to mind (much like U2).
+(Despite their now lukewarm hospitality to their one time profession of faith, one of my more memorable concert moments comes thanks to Jon Foreman who, after a show in Portland led a small group of fans downtown, sat down with acoustic guitar in hand and sang gospel music, praise songs and some Switchfoot songs.
 Wow!)

 At any rate, as Switchfoot progressed musically their live shows got even better and they routinely released albums full of solid material.
 Earlier this year, Switchfoot unveiled Native Tongue, their 11th studio album, after a small break from writing and recording and followed that with the best live show I have seen from them.
 They deserve far more accolades than they get but I’m guessing they don’t really care.
 Their live show rivals if not exceeds any of today’s “mainstream” acts and they continue to break new ground.